ncsu-landscape-dynamics/pops-core/README.md

 PoPS library

-recoding the model to create a c++ version of the SOD-model base on https://github.com/f-tonini/SOD-modeling.
+A general C++ version of the model that was orignially created for the forest pathogen *P. ramorum*  https://github.com/f-tonini/SOD-modeling.
-This repository contains the c++ version scripts used to develop a stochastic landscape spread model of forest pathogen *P. ramorum*.
+This repository contains the c++ version scripts used to develop a stochastic landscape spread model for forest pests and pathogens

-The reference paper: Ross K. Meentemeyer, Nik J. Cunniffe, Alex R. Cook, Joao A. N. Filipe, Richard D. Hunter, David M. Rizzo, and Christopher A. Gilligan 2011.
+The original version of the model was based around this reference paper: Ross K. Meentemeyer, Nik J. Cunniffe, Alex R. Cook, Joao A. N. Filipe, Richard D. Hunter, David M. Rizzo, and Christopher A. Gilligan 2011.
 Epidemiological modeling of invasion in heterogeneous landscapes: spread of sudden oak death in California (1990–2030). *Ecosphere* 2:art17. [http://dx.doi.org/10.1890/ES10-00192.1] (http://www.esajournals.org/doi/abs/10.1890/ES10-00192.1)

 PoPS is a header-only C++ library.
 It is using templates to be universal and it makes use of C++11 features, so C++11 is the minimal